lucam75/SharedBills/README.md

 # Shared Bills Application

-Shared bills is a personal project to keep track of my individual and shared expenses, is a Lightning application with custom objects, Dashboards and Report, Email templates, Schedule Jobs and Lightning Web Components
+Shared bills is a personal project to keep track of my individual and shared expenses, borns from the necessity to keep track of shared expenses easily without unnecessary or complicated stuff.
+With a mobile-first approach, SB takes advantage of the LWC framework to allow complex data entry in a natural way.

-Additionally, I include the use of Svelte Framework inside a LWC to take advantage of the great features of Svelte.
+The goal is to keep track of the daily expenses specifying who paid and if it's shared or individual, at the end of the month, a report is generated and send it via email with the summary of each user expense and status of who owes money to whom.

+## Tech
+- Salesforce: Lightning application with custom objects, Dashboards and Report, Email templates, Schedule Jobs and Apex classes. - Lightning Web Components: To allow data entry easily from mobile phones.
+- Svelte: POC.
+Take advantage of the greate features of Svelte, like the reactivity, to create great UI with less code.
+It's used to provide the current and historical status of the end month debts.

+## Features
+The Shared Bills app provides the following features:

+- Support up to 2 people to shared expenses and keep track of them
+- End month summary of your expenses in your email.
+- Status at the end of the month, useful for couples who share expenses and want to know who owes money to whom.
+- Mobile-friendly data entry with an LWC to create both individual or shared bills.
+- Ability yo specify the expense category, account, and event to handle a good enough granularity.

-## Installing Dreamhouse using a Scratch Org
+## Installing SharedBills using a Scratch Org

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include: